geekette86/geekette86/README.md

 - 👋 Hi, I’m @geekette86
-- 👀 I’m interested in devops culture and tech stack, speciall GCP as cloud provider
+- 👀 I’m interested in devops culture, new tech, distrubuted systems,public cloud
-- 🌱 I’m currently learning python
+- I work actually at Deezer before that @SGI and i was a devops/cloud Architect
-- 💞️ I’m looking to collaborate on  anything really open
+- 💞️ I’m looking to collaborate and help in any open source project
 - 📫 Reach me on geekette86@gmail.com

 <!---